Salesforce vs Pipedrive for Sales Teams 2026: A No-BS Comparison

 Who Should Choose Pipedrive?

-- Your sales cycle is relatively straightforward — B2B deals with clear stages and no complex CPQ requirements
+- Your sales cycle is straightforward — B2B deals with clear stages and no complex CPQ requirements

 The Verdict